6g

 The camera pans across an old Michigan cottage—quiet, still, almost holy in its preservation of memory.
 But beneath its weathered wood lies a family history full of fracture.
 The Peters household was divided long before any legal dispute.
 The Peters I daughters, children from Leo’s first marriage, lived under a different emotional weather system than the Peters II children who came later.
 To the outside world the family was large, prosperous, respectable.
 Inside, there was a hierarchy as invisible as it was unbreakable.
 Holidays, summers, and family gatherings followed the same choreography: Peters II in the warmth of the main house, Peters I in the bunkhouse—an afterthought structure, a place that communicated without words who belonged more and who belonged less.

-The Interested Party, a child of the Peters I branch, learned these silent lessons early.
+Butter Boy, a child of the Peters I branch, learned these silent lessons early.
 There was no shouting, no overt cruelty, just a constant series of signals—who was praised, who was dismissed, who sat where, who entered which door.

 Episode 2: The Patriarch’s Shadow